tomvanbraeckel/yamcs.github.com/docs/studio/Processed_Variables.md

 permalink: /docs/studio/Processed_Variables/
 ---

 Processed Variable or 'PV' is a term used by Yamcs Studio that covers the different types of data sources that a widget can be connected to.
 It is a more general term than parameter, which is a Yamcs Server notion.
-In Yamcs Studio there are other types of PVs than parameters.

 PVs are uniquely identified by a <em>PV Name</em>.
 If multiple widgets have dependencies on the same PV, only one instance will be created and shared between these widgets.